emarekica/js/js-behind-the-scenes.md

 ## The JavaScript Engine and Runtime

-**JS ENGINE**
+### JS ENGINE

--- computer program that executes JS code
+- computer program that executes JS code
--- every browser has its own JS engine
+- every browser has its own JS engine
--- most known is Google's V8 (written in C++) > it powers Chrome & Node.js (for building server side apps with JS outside of any browser)
+- most known is Google's V8 (written in C++) > it powers Chrome & Node.js (for building server side apps with JS outside of any browser)

 	**JS engine COMPONENTS**

 	**CALL STACK:** where the code is executed using execution contexts **HEAP (hrpa):** unstructured memory pool which stores all the objects the app needs

 ![JS engine](img/01-js-engine.png)

-**HOW JS engine WORKS**
+#### HOW JS engine WORKS
 How is the code compiled to machine code so it can be executed?

 ![Compilation vs Interpretation](img/02-compilation-interpretation.png)

-### Compilation
+ **Compilation**

-  -- **entire code is converted into machine code at once**, then written to a portable (binary) file that can be executed on any computer
+ **Entire code is converted into machine code at once**, then written to a portable (binary) file that can be executed on any computer.

       _source code > **step 1: compilation > portable file** (machine code) > **step 2: execution** > program running  in the CPU_

-  -- execution can happen way after the compilation
+  - execution can happen way after the compilation
-  -- any app on our computers have been compiled before
+  - any app on our computers have been compiled before

-### Interpretation
+ **Interpretation**

-  -- **there is an interpreter that runs through the code and executes it line by line** -- the code is **read and executed at the same time** -- source code is still converted to machine code, but right before it is executed, not ahead of time
+  **There is an interpreter that runs through the code and executes it line by line.**
+  - the code is **read and executed at the same time**
+  - source code is still converted to machine code, but right before it is executed, not ahead of time

       _source code > **step 1: execution line by line** > program running_